YouKeyys/SQL-APP/README.md

-This is a Assignment to make vulnerable SQL Injection app, just a simple App i make.
+This is an Assignment to make vulnerable SQL Injection app, just a simple App i make.

 The app Login now is not vulnerable, but if u want to make it vulnerable just remove the